Give a Girl a Chance

 school (high school is a 7 to 14 mile walk each way in rural areas).
 We offer scholarships, shoes,

-mosquito nets, bicycles - whatever they need to succeed.
+hygienic items, bicycles - whatever they need to succeed.
 As for women, they are often reduced

 to near-slave labor, the sex trade or work that lacks dignity or opportunity.
-Through microloans
+Through microloans,

-Working through grassroots partners in Nepal, Myanmar, South Sudan, Rwanda, Congo,
+Working through grassroots partners in Nepal,

-Malawi and Zambia, these programs are carried out respectfully, effectively and efficiently.
+these programs are carried out respectfully, effectively

-See all this goodness in action: here's the album from our 2022 Nepal Learning Tour.
+See all this goodness in action: here's the album

 Here's more info on NCP support of girls' education; more on women's tailoring programs here